personal project to learn some compiler theory. targets C language and x86 backend.

 i’d also like to explore:

-based on the paper of Ishida et al. (2017), code simulates bubble surface dynamics using a hyperbolic geometric flow. mathematically, every point on the surface is accelerated proportional to the mean curvature at that point. intuitively, bubbles minimize their surface area, so protruding or sunken in parts get “flattened out”.
+based on the paper of Ishida et al. (2017), the code simulates bubble surface dynamics using a hyperbolic geometric flow. mathematically, every point on the surface is accelerated proportional to the mean curvature at that point. intuitively, bubbles minimize their surface area, so protruding or sunken in parts get “flattened out”.

 combined with thin-film appearance model of Belcour and Barla (2017) within rgb pathtracing framework (hw3 from cs184).